SkoolNotes/Taproot/2020PHYS201/KBhPHYS201MagneticSolids.md

 Diamagnetic Fields

 - Contents induced that travels in the opposite direction of the material
 - These "magnets" will repel permanent magnets

+Paramagnetic Fields

+- Each atoms have "unpaired electrons" — electrons are oriented at a random spin
+- When a magnetic field is applied, the electrons align with the direction of the magnetic field.